waiting-for-dev/web_pipe/docs/extensions/params.md

 end
 # ...
 ```
-Finally, you can override configured transformations injecting another set at the moment of calling `#params`:
+Finally, you can override the configured transformations injecting another set
+at the moment of calling `#params`:

 ```ruby
 # ...